treangenlab/somatem/docs/tool_status-quicknotes.md

   - Couldn't handle metadata so omitted for now. _Could use the directory name as the `meta.id`?_
   - need to add outputs for each [file](https://github.com/treangenlab/rhea?tab=readme-ov-file#output-files) mentioned in the repo
   - visualization: Try [agb](https://github.com/almiheenko/AGB) for CLI visualization. _outputs to html_.
 Older tools include [bandage](https://github.com/rrwick/Bandage) with [cli](https://github.com/rrwick/Bandage/wiki/Command-line) option; or it's active fork [bandageNG](https://github.com/asl/BandageNG).
-  - Trying agb in a separate process: `Creating env using micromamba: almiheenko::agb [cache /home/pbk1/micromamba/other-envs/env-3c441e5f6f1f6afbad3674b984213600]`
+    - Trying agb in a separate process: `Creating env using micromamba: almiheenko::agb [cache /home/pbk1/micromamba/other-envs/env-3c441e5f6f1f6afbad3674b984213600]` ; _agb outputs a html ; I couldn't interpret the graph_
+    - bandageNG: has a cli option and is on bioconda: `BandageNG image metaflye/assembly_graph.gfa bandage2.png --color meta2col.csv` ; but the 2 column csv file for colouring is different from Bandage for proper separation between contigs from different samples
+    - bandage: Is on nf-core; --color options doesn't work thought in the `--help` documentation.
+    - I am wondering how the intended outpyt looks like as mentioned in rhea [readme](https://github.com/treangenlab/rhea?tab=readme-ov-file#graph-visuals).

 ## nf-core compatibility
 - Created a template using `nf-core pipelines create` with custom settings